Social

 Projects with the Global Platform for Sustainable Natural Rubber (GPSNR)

-The Global Platform for Sustainable Natural Rubber (GPSNR) is a truly multi-stakeholder and inclusive network, and serves as an effective platform for collaboration, sharing resources and knowledge, and uniting Bridgestone’s efforts in enhancing the sustainability of the natural rubber industry with those of other tire makers, automakers, smallholders, processors and producers, and NGOs in tackling this vast and complicated issue.
+The Global Platform for Sustainable Natural Rubber (GPSNR) is truly a multi-stakeholder and inclusive network.
+It serves as an effective platform for collaboration, sharing resources and knowledge, and uniting Bridgestone’s efforts in enhancing the sustainability of the natural rubber industry with those of other tire makers, automakers, smallholders, processors and producers, and NGOs in tackling this vast and complicated issue.

 Bridgestone donated USD60,000 to GPSNR to support initiatives GPSNR led for smallholder capacity building to be conducted in 2023, and was recognized by GPSNR as an important donor.
-With the donation, GPSNR organized a series of agroforestry and income diversification projects, involving a series of agroforestry workshops and training for smallholders in Indonesia, Liberia, and the Ivory Coast, with the participation of a total of 99 smallholders between 2023-May 2024.
+With the donation, GPSNR organized a series of agroforestry and income diversification projects, involving a series of agroforestry workshops and training for smallholders in Indonesia, Liberia, and Côte d’Ivoire, with the participation of a total of 99 smallholders between 2023-May 2024.

-Project Unnati is one of Bridgestone’s initiatives to build a sustainable natural rubber supply chain in two districts of Kerala (Idukki and Kottayam), India.
-The project aims to support 5,000 smallholders by 2027, helping them enhance rubber cultivation capacity and improve their livelihoods and enabling them to cultivate rubber with respect for human rights and the environment.
+Project Unnati is one of Bridgestone’s initiatives for building a sustainable natural rubber supply chain in two districts of Kerala (Idukki and Kottayam) in India.
+The project aims to support 5,000 smallholders by 2027, helping them to enhance their rubber cultivation capacity and improve their livelihoods and enabling them to cultivate rubber with respect for human rights and the environment.

 With the support of Solidaridad, an international civil society organization, Bridgestone works to improve the quality of rubber, smoke houses, and rubber sheet preparation.
-This intervention is based on a needs assessment conducted in Kerala and is expected to yield the following outcomes:
+This intervention is based on a needs assessment conducted in Kerala and is expected to yield several outcomes:

-• Improved access to quality services, facilitated by four members of the Rubber Producers' Society (RPS).
+• Improved access to quality services, facilitated by members of Rubber Producers' Societies (RPSs)

 supported

-Promoting ancillary income and crop diversity through intercropping Income diversification, Biodiversity 159 farmers
+#3 Promoting ancillary income and crop diversity through intercropping Income diversification, biodiversity 236 farmers covering 54 hectares were supplied with 27,200 coffee and cocoa saplings

-Introducing beekeeping to women’s rubber farmer group Income diversification 35 female
+#4 Introducing beekeeping to a women’s rubber farmer group Income diversification 41 women farmers

-Strengthening farmers’ entrepreneurship through agroforestry and better use of land Agroforestry, Income diversification, Biodiversity 10 farmers
+#5 Strengthening farmers’ entrepreneurship through agroforestry and better use of land Agroforestry, income diversification, biodiversity 17 farmers

-Establishing demo plots for regenerative agricultural practices Agroforestry, Income diversification, Good Agricultural Practice NA
+#6 Establishing demo plots for regenerative agricultural practices Agroforestry, income diversification, GAP Farmers in 14 demo plots

 #4: Introducing beekeeping to a women’s rubber farmer group

-This activity exemplifies the leadership of Bridgestone India Private Ltd. (BSID) in supporting the establishment of beekeeping groups and providing technical guidance to women rubber farmers.
-A total of 35 women farmers (20 in Idukki and 15 in Kottayam) were trained under this initiative.
+This activity exemplifies the leadership of Bridgestone India (BSID) in supporting the establishment of beekeeping groups and providing technical guidance to women rubber farmers.
+A total of 41 women farmers (21 in Idukki and 20 in Kottayam) were trained under this initiative.
 They received comprehensive support, including guidance on establishing beekeeping groups, setting up honeybee colonies, and accessing essential equipment such as hives, tools, and protective gear.
 Beekeeping (apiculture) offers numerous benefits for farmers in Kerala, providing a sustainable, low-cost farming option with high returns.

-A key focus of this project is helping farmers utilize unused areas of rubber plantations to increase their income and adopt sustainable farming practices.
+A key focus of this project is helping farmers utilize unused areas of rubber farms to enhance their income and adopt sustainable farming practices.
 The project supports farmer entrepreneurs engaged in activities like honey processing, livestock rearing, and poultry farming.

-Ten entrepreneurs from Kottayam and Idukki districts were selected for these activities.
+Bridgestone selected 17 entrepreneurs from Kottayam and Idukki districts for these activities.
 The initiatives aim to empower rubber farmers by diversifying their income sources, improving product quality, and promoting sustainable farming practices.
-They also create opportunities for rural entrepreneurship, strengthen community-based collaboration, and enhance the overall resilience of the rubber farming ecosystem.

-To showcase regenerative agricultural practices for rubber farmers, ten demonstration plots were established during Phase 1 of this project, to engage in intercropping with coffee/cocoa, new rubber planting, newly opened tapping, controlled upward tapping, and cover cropping, among other practices.
+To showcase regenerative agricultural practices for rubber farmers, Bridgestone established a total of 14 (10 in 2024-2025 and 4 in 2026) demonstration plots to showcase intercropping with coffee and cocoa, new rubber planting, newly opened tapping, controlled upward tapping, and cover cropping, among other practices.

 Fighting against rubber tree disease

-In Southeast Asia, where over 90% of the world’s rubber tree plantations are concentrated, white root rot disease (WRD) is growing more acute, killing trees by infecting and rotting their roots.
+In Southeast Asia, where over 90% of the world’s rubber tree farms are concentrated, white root rot disease (WRD) is growing more acute, killing trees by infecting and rotting their roots.
 The disease can be difficult to detect, especially in the early stages when treatment is more successful.
-Bridgestone has developed techniques to diagnose the disease early on using drone photography and AI image analysis.
-Bridgestone has initiated research with Kyushu University and Indonesia's BRIN* to contribute to improving productivity at natural rubber plantations.
-The goal of the research project is to develop technology to prevent WRD in Para rubber trees and contribute to greater productivity at natural rubber plantations.
+Bridgestone has developed techniques to diagnose the disease early using drone photography and AI image analysis.
+Bridgestone has initiated research with Kyushu University and Indonesia's BRIN* to contribute to improving productivity at natural rubber farms.
+The goal of the research project is to develop technology to prevent WRD in Para rubber trees and contribute to greater productivity at natural rubber farms.

 *National Research and Innovation Agency (Indonesian: Badan Riset dan Inovasi Nasional, BRIN) of Indonesia.
 For more information, see “Enhancing contribution.”